My opinions, my thoughts, my tribute and my memories of PAM and

 Below- Final approach in 763A - 1997

-Let’s talk about why I am writing this
+Let’s talk about why I wrote this

 article please.
-Obviously I am frustrated and
+I was frustrated and

 upset to see our DC-3 leave PAM.
 Why you may ask?